FullStack-Templates/Angular-template/blueprint.md

 Deployment recommendations for this application are available [here](https://github.com/FullStack-Templates/Angular-template/wiki)

-## Setup documentation
+## Project Documentation

-To setup your README (auto-generate), dependency management reports, code coverage reports please [Customize your template](https://github.com/FullStack-Templates/Angular-template/wiki/Customize-template-documentation)
+To customize the project's documentation, please see [Project Documentation And Metrics](https://github.com/FullStack-Templates/Angular-template/wiki/Project-Documentation-And-Metrics)